Island Schools In Australia

-Some islands are occupied only by birds and others have a small population where a school is of course an essential service needed on the Island.
+Some islands are occupied only by birds and others have a small population where a school is of course an essential service needed on the island.

-Australia is an Island continent surrounded by 8,222 smaller Islands.
 The children of these Island families are there for many different reasons.
 Perhaps their parents are working in Tourism on one of our beautiful Whitsunday Islands off the North Queensland Coast.
 Some children may have migrated with their families from our neighboring South East Asian countries to set up a new community, such as Christmas Island.
 However most of Australia’s Islands have a continuous habitation by indigenous groups going back thousands and thousands of years.
 You can find people least affected by European Settlement on these remote Islands.
 Ancient cultures, language and values are being passed on to the children in traditional ways.
 You can also find communities fighting to survive on the fringes of Australian society.

 One of our most remote Island schools is Christmas Island School.
 Christmas Island is a small Island in the ocean 2,600 km northwest of Perth Western Australia, between Indonesia and Australia.
 Education on Christmas Island is organised by the Western Australian Department of Education.
 There are 1,400 people living on Christmas Island.
 The 350 students at this school are mainly of Chinese descent with some Malay and European.
 The Island’s religion can be broken up as Buddhists 36%, Muslims 25%, and Christians 18%.
 This diverse backgound creates a very unique Australian School.
 The main languages are Mandarin and Cantonese, Malay and English as evident on the multi-lingual school logo.
 A curriculum that assumed similar cultural backgrounds, English as a first language and anglo-Saxon Cultural knowledge would fail these students immeasurably.
 Christmas Island District High School motto is to value, “ ..cultural diversity, the inclusion of all individuals, the home languages of the Island …” This motto sets a great example for Australian schools to embrace difference.